Data-Driven Evacuation Planning and Response Intelligence

 Estimate Evacuation Timelines

-Understand how long evacuations will take under different hazard, population, and infrastructure scenarios.
+Predict how evacuations will unfold under different hazard, population, and infrastructure scenarios.

 Prioritize High-Risk Communities

-Identify and plan for vulnerable populations with limited mobility, access, or proximity to hazards.
+Identify and plan for vulnerable populations with limited mobility or close proximity to hazards.

 Assess Development Impacts